curlybenltd/typist/README.md

 # typist

+---
+**OH HI THERE**

+⚠️ I may or may never return to this project because [zod](https://github.com/colinhacks/zod#basic-usage) does 99% of what I wanted to achieve here.
+If you're looking for production ready runtime type validator for JavaScript/TypeScript, check it out.

+💡 If you go with zod, and prefer ADTs over exceptions, add [zod-match](https://github.com/benbenbenbenbenben/zod-match) too.

+---

 ### Pleasant Runtime Types for JavaScript and TypeScript

 Runtime types don't exist in JavaScript (or TypeScript) and there are lots of awful solutions that make you write hellish schemas.